Agricultural Science Major

 - seeking the broadest possible exposure to all areas of agriculture

-- interested in tailor-making an academic experience that matches your passions and professional interests
+- looking to tailor-make an academic experience that matches your passions and professional interests

 - preparing for a career in agribusiness or other aspects of the food and fiber industries

-- planning to continue on to professional schools
+- planning to continue your studies at professional schools

 See the University Bulletin for details on program requirements, suggested academic plan, and more.